shingie11/RemoteOperatedVehicle/ChBrREADME.md

 B) Code Explaination:

+1) PB : Folder contains the code for implementing pilotblock technique for interference cancellation in QR and Aztec codes.

-1) pbatforcohqraz.m : The main file for implementing Pilot block and adaptive thresholding technique.
+	a) pbatforcohqraz.m : The main file for implementing Pilot block and adaptive thresholding technique.

-2) pbotforcohqraz.m : The main file for implementing Pilot block and Otsu thresholding technique.
+	b) pbotforcohqraz.m : The main file for implementing Pilot block and Otsu thresholding technique.

+2) EM :	Folder contains the code for implementing EM technique for interference cancellation in QR and Aztec codes.

+	a) emotforincohqraz.m : The main file implementing EM algorithm with Otsu thresholding technique.

+3) commonfunctions: Folder contains the general function used in the code.

-3) locatebarcode.m : Code for locating the barcode which is embedded in an image (plain or natural).
+	a) locatebarcode.m : Code for locating the barcode which is embedded in an image (plain or natural).
+The code also uses files which are present in "Localize" folder.
+Few example images are present in "locatebarcodeimage" folder.